data-integrations/http/docs/HTTP-batchsource.md

 | 5..               | Retry and send to error |
 | .*                | Fail                    |

-Note: pagination types "Link in response header", "Link in response body", "Token in response body" does not support "Send to error", "Skip", "Retry and send to error", "Retry and skip" options.
+Note: pagination types "Link in response header", "Link in response body", "Token in response body" do not support "Send to error", "Skip", "Retry and send to error", "Retry and skip" options.

-**Non-HTTP Error Handling:** Strategy used to handle errors during transformation of a text entry to record.
+**Non-HTTP Error Handling:** Error handling strategy to use when the HTTP response cannot be transformed to an output record.
 Possible values are:<br>
 Stop on error - Fails pipeline due to erroneous record.<br>
 Send to error - Sends erroneous record's text to error port and continues.<br>